riamsnow/FutureMakers/README.md

 Today, learned about CNNs using this cheatsheet:https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks.
 I also learned more about confusion matrices.
 I then built this model using the MNIST dataset for digit classification.
 MNIST2.ipynb <br/>
 **DAY 10 - 7/15/2021: <br/>**
 Today I played this game: https://www.survivalofthebestfit.com/game/.
 At first I was able to hire the appropriate number of candidates before time ran out.
 However, as the game gave me less time, became harder for me to hire the desired number of workers.
 Thus, I decided to automate the hiring process.
 I was able to hire candidates quicker, however I also began to receive complaints.
 Very qualified candidates were being rejected by the algorithmn.
 I decided to investgate this.
 I found that one of the skills I put emphasis on when I was hiring candidates was ambition.
 I did not realize this, but more orange people had higher ambition values.
 Thus, I began to hire more orange people than blue people.
 When I automated the process, the bias of hiring more orange than blue people transferred over to my model.
 While I did use a larger dataset, these implicit biases were still present.
 Thus I was met with complains and the company had to be shut down.
 This was a very eye-opening activity.
 I now realize that companies must be more conscious to not let their implicit biases affect who they are hiring.
 A real world example of a biased algorithmn is in 2014, Amazon developed a recruiting tool for identifying software engineers it might want to hire; the system swiftly began discriminating against women, and the company abandoned it in 2017.
 To fix this, the company should look at their hiring history.
 Mot likely, they hired more men than women.
 This implicit bias then transferred to the model.
 Looking forward, the company should be more conscious of who they hire and try to hire more women so that when they automate their hiring process, it does not discriminate against women.
+**DAY 11 - 7/16/2021: <br/>**
+(x)I built this ML model which uses the MNIST dataset.
+Day11_MNIST.ipynb **Week 3 <br/>**
+**DAY 14 - 7/19/2021: <br/>**
+Today, Read this article on choosing loss functions and watched this lecture and reviewed slides on loss functions and optimization.
+I then built this ML model to predict house prices. houseprices.ipynb
+**DAY 15 - 7/20/2021: <br/>**
+(x)I completed a tutorial on choosing activiation functions for deep learning.
+I also learned how to implement the Rectified Linear Unit.
+**DAY 16 - 7/21/2021: <br/>**
+Today, I reviewed an article on the importance of ethics in the real-world context of AI and automation.
+I then built this facial recognition model. facialrecognition.ipynb
+**DAY 17 - 7/22/2021: <br/>**
+Today, I reviewed some of the basics of image classification techniques with ML, using this notebook.
+I then reviewed how to build an image classification model using this walkthrough.
+Finally, I built this model which distinguishes between dogs and cats. dogsandcats.ipynb
+**DAY 18 - 7/23/2021: <br/>**
+Today, I read about how to avoid overfitting in deep learning neural networks.
+I then studied the second half of this article which discussed overfitting and regularization approaches.
+Finally, I followed this tutorial about different approaches for handling overfitting in deep learning models using the Twitter US Airline Sentiment data set. twitter.ipynb